About Cold Guna in Ayurveda

 Treatment of ColdNourishment, warm spices (like cloves and turmeric), ghee, extra layers of clothing, and exercise all help warm the body.
 Hot showers heat the skin but are insufficient to heat the core of the body.
 One of the best home remedies for cold is giving yourself a warm oil massage followed by a hot bath.

-INGREDIENTS THAT ARE COLD
+INGREDIENTS WITH COLD QUALITY

 About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
 His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
 His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
 John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.